tweag/python-monorepo-example/2018-02-27-bazel-haskell.md

 At this point, [rules_haskell][rules_haskell-home], the set of Bazel rules for Haskell, is in Beta.
 We've been internally dog fooding it on a few projects, and today [Adjoint.io][adjoint-io] and a few others have already deployed it for their CI.
+[TokTok][toktok] is building much of their [entire software stack][toktok-code] using Bazel.
 We have not implemented special support for building packages from Hackage, instead relying on existing tools (in particular Nix) to provide those.
 We use Bazel to build our own code only, not upstream dependencies.
 But there are experiments underway to use Bazel for upstream dependencies as well.
 We encourage you to experiment with rules_haskell and [report any issues][rules_haskell-issues] you find.
 We'd love your feedback!

 In future posts, we'll explore: